 NAC works with conditional access to provide access control decisions.
-For more details, see Common ways to use conditional access with Intune.
+For more information, see Common ways to use conditional access with Intune.

 How the NAC integration works

-Here’s an overview on how the NAC integration works when integrated with Intune.
+The following list is an overview on how NAC integration works when integrated with Intune.
 The first three steps, 1-3, explain the onboarding process.
-Once the NAC solution is integrated with Intune, steps 4-9 describe the on-going operation.
+Once the NAC solution is integrated with Intune, steps 4-9 describe the ongoing operation.